allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ## MySQL from a physical backup

 It's really practical to backup a local database if we use bind mounts.
-We could simulate a Physical backup, which are taken by directly copying the database files from the storage medium where MySQL data is stored.
+We could simulate a [physical backup][9], which are taken by directly copying the database files from the storage medium where MySQL data is stored.

 First let's run a container like this: